Axway/open-banking-docs/content/en/docs/Validation/fdx/_index.md

 Continue testing the Core API in the Browser.

 * Open the link to the login page in your browser and login with an authorized user.
-The login page depends on the Authorization server configuration.
+The login page depends on the Authorization Server configuration.

 * Select the bank accounts that correspond to the user consent, and confirm.
-The consent page depends on the Authorization server configuration.
+The consent page depends on the Authorization Server configuration.
 The redirect URL of the DR client app should include `https://oauth.pstmn.io/v1/callback` and the link back to Postman with the authorization code to use for the next step.

 * Copy the value of query parameter `code` from the redirected URL.